jinek/Consolonia/README.md

 # Consolonia UI

-TUI (Text User Interface) (GUI Framework) implementation for [Avalonia UI](https://github.com/AvaloniaUI)
+TUI (Text User Interface) (GUI Framework) implementation for [Avalonia UI](https://github.com/AvaloniaUI) Supports XAML, data bindings, animation, styling and the rest from Avalonia.

 > Project is in proof of concept state and is looking for collaboration.